nameless-and-blameless/TAG/reports/Patricia-Ann-Williams.md

 ![1_Patricia and Kennedy](https://github.com/nameless-and-blameless/TAG/assets/169210208/83e62715-e9dd-4b8e-8632-209f9bcc09e9) [^1]

 #### Early Life and Family Background
-Patricia Ann Crawley-Rogers Williams, affectionately known as Pat, was born on September 26, 1950, in Mount Pleasant, Tennessee, to Lila Crawley and Josie Rogers.
+Patricia Ann Crawley-Rogers Williams, affectionately known as Pat, was born on September 26, 1950, in Mount Pleasant, Tennessee, to Lila Elizabeth Crawley (Richardson) and Josie Rogers.
 Her parents were neighbors but never married.
 Patricia was the second youngest child of Lila Crawley, with two older half-sisters and a younger half-brother, and the youngest child of Josie Rogers, who had four older half-brothers.
 Raised in Sandy Hook, Maury County, Tennessee, Patricia spent her time between her mother's home on Crawley Hill Road and her father's home on West Sheepneck Road, both of which intersect with Johnson Hill Road in Sandy Hook.

 Patricia was murdered in the first week of October 2022 by the CIA.